lds56/Survival-Shooter-Plus/README.md

 ## Objective

-The purpose of the original project is to give Unity developers and designers a place to show off their skills, by adding new features or fixing issues.
+The purpose of the [original project](https://github.com/Wizcorp/unitydemo-SurvivalShooter) is to give Unity developers and designers a place to show off their skills, by adding new features or fixing issues.

 The process is entirely public; this allows contributors to keep some ownership on their contributions.
 This is a great way to build your online presence.

-Our approach is open-source, collaborative, and allows great minds to truly show their true potential.
+It is open-source, collaborative, and allows great minds to truly show their true potential.

 ## Disclaimer